SimonHansul/DEBBase.jl/README.md

 end
 ```

-`NewDEBParams` will replace `DEBBaseParams`, so it also needs to include those parameters which were are already defined in `DEBBaseParams`. <br>
+`NewDEBParams` will replace `DEBBaseParams`, so it also needs to include those parameters that were are already defined in `DEBBaseParams`. <br>

 Next, you need to define model functions which are additonally needed.
 For example, the function to calculate the derivative of some newly introduced state variable `E`: